dizz/occi-grammar/README.markdown

 The [ANTLR site has all](http://www.antlr.org/wiki/pages/viewpage.action?pageId=729) the documentation you'll need for this.
 If you are an eclipse user, you will find that the [ANTLR IDE eclipse plugin](http://antlrv3ide.sourceforge.net/) is very useful.
 Otherwise, [ANTLRworks](http://www.antlr.org/works/index.html) is another good standalone tool.

 # License:
-This is released under a 3-clause BSD license and the work is sponsored by the [SLA@SOI EU FP7 project](http://www.sla-at-soi.eu).
+This is released under a 3-clause BSD license and the work was sponsored by the [SLA@SOI EU FP7 project](http://www.sla-at-soi.eu).

 # Support:
 For issues directly related to the grammars here, simply raise an issue on [the issue tracker here](https://github.com/dizz/occi-grammar/issues).
 For issues related to the OCCI specification [please contact the OCCI group](http://occi-wg.org/community/contribute-communicate/).